delhoume/khufu/Readme.md

 While easier to code, I  will switch to libturbo-jpeg, for performance reasons and because STB does not handle 1 byte (grey) input and generates a tile that is 3 bytes per pixel with repeated value...

-I seem to have currently some issues on right and top border for some images, that might come from the fact that image dimension are usually not exact multiple of tile dimensions, so the last row and column might be handled differently, maybe deepZoom wants smaller tiles for the last row / column, clipped to level dimensions.

 The protocol for serving is very simple, the complete request is encoded in the URI as: ```/tile/<name>/<level>/<col>/<row>```

 ```http://127.0.0.1:8000/tile/cassini/0/0/0``` will retrieve the top-left tile of the first directory of the cassini.tif image